 Towards the end of April, me and my flatmate strolled up to the top of a small hill, just on the outskirts of Bath, to watch the stars.
 The grass was soft against our backs.
 We could hear the chatter of the birds.
 A dog, somewhere far away, was howling into the night.

-The moon was especially close to the earth, that night, and especially painful to look at.
+The moon was especially close, that night, and especially painful to look at.
 A pink supermoon, or so google would have us believe – which felt like false advertising to me, considering the distinct lack of colour.

 We passed the time by pointing out the brightest stars, the formations we could just about recognise.
 Eventually, with the breeze against my face, I drifted towards sleep.